chakri1804/My_Resume/resume_complier/markdown/resume.md

 **Inter IIT Tech Meet 2017**

 Worked on the Soldier Support Problem statement offered by DRDO.
-The problem statement involved 4 sub problem statements
+Finished 7th overall across all IITs.

 * Gesture Recognition:
 Made a functional gesture recognition module attached to a glove, capable of